arpan8/interview-questions/database/readme.md

 **DCL (Data Control Language)**: These statements are used to set privileges such as Grant and Revoke database access permission to the specific user.
 Commands are Grant, Revoke

+# Note: Not all database systems support the SELECT TOP clause.
+MySQL supports the LIMIT clause to select a limited number of records, while Oracle uses FETCH FIRST n ROWS ONLY and ROWNUM.

+## SQL questions

-## 33. Write a SQL to find the 2nd highest salary?
+## 1. Write a SQL to find the 2nd highest salary?

 This create and insert statement can be used in sql playground, to get a table with values.